 - Never dose alone.
 Always use with friends so you can look out for each other

 - Look out for your friends: it’s hard to notice your own symptoms.
 If a friend feels drowsy, their heart rate and breathing slows considerably, or they lose consciousness, seek help immediately.
-Be aware of these effects especially if you believe you and your friends have consumed a stimulant.
+Be aware of these effects especially if you believe you and your friends have consumed a stimulant, like cocaine or methamphetamine.
 Cocaine and other stimulants speed up your heart rate and central nervous system, so a slowing heart rate is unusual.